- GW Home

 GW is committed to encouraging sustainable food operations.

 GW has several initiatives that focus on the sustainability of our food and dining initiatives.
 By partnering with student groups, our campus food provider Sodexo, and interested food stakeholders on campus, we seek to increase the sustainability of our food offerings on campus.
 For more information about our food initiatives please visit the resources below.

 The GroW Garden is a collaborative project that brings together students, faculty, staff and the community to engage in growing food in an urban environment.
 The garden was the 2011 recipient of a Nature's Path Gardens for Good grant, and the award is being used to expand and enhance GW's garden.
 A majority of the produce from the garden is donated to Miriam's Kitchen, a local soup kitchen in the area.
-The Food Justice Alliance (more information below) has been instrumental in seeing this project take form.
+The GroW Community (more information below) has been instrumental in seeing this project take form.
 Watch the garden unfold in this video.

-The Food Justice Alliance is a group of students at the George Washington University closely connected with faculty, staff, and university departments as well as members of the Foggy Bottom community.
+The GroW Community is a group of students at the George Washington University closely connected with faculty, staff, and university departments as well as members of the Foggy Bottom community.
 They promote healthy, local, organic food and a just, sustainable food system through education and direct action in the George Washington and Foggy Bottom communities.

 The Urban Food Task Force is an initiative of George Washington faculty, students, staff, and volunteers who share an interest in healthy eating, sustainable food production, and food policy.
 Its mission is to identify and recommend ways in which the university might further support scholarship and instruction on sustainable urban food policies and related issues; provide practical information on, and training in, healthy eating and food preparation to interested students and the greater GW community; and offer healthy and sustainable food choices to students, faculty and staff.